 Weekly Global SST Anomalies

-INTERESTED IN LEARNING MORE ABOUT THE EL NIÑO AND LA NIÑA?
+INTERESTED IN LEARNING MORE ABOUT THE EL NIÑO-SOUTHERN OSCILLATION?

-The Sea Surface Temperature anomaly data used in this post is available through the NOAA NOMADS website:
+SST anomaly data is available through the NOAA NOMADS website: